restful-ma/rest-ruler/docs/rules/implemented-rules/Request-Methods.md

 ### What is checked:

-* For each request based on the description or the summary we check if the description or summary meaning correspond to request type
+* For each request, we check if the description or summary attribute corresponds to the request type.
-* In order to make this assumption we use weka and a model we trained to predict the request type
+* To implement this, we used Weka [2] to train a Naive Bayes Multinomial classifier (`models/request_model.dat`) that predicts the request type based on the description or the summary.
+We curated a dataset of over 3k instances for this (`models/request-model-training-data.txt`).
-* If the request type doesn't match with the given request type, throw a violation
+* If the prediction doesn't match with the given request type, we throw a violation.

 ### What is not checked:

-* If the percentage of the predicted value is bellow 75% then we don't consider the prediction as reliable
+* If the percentage of the predicted value is below 75%, then we don't consider the prediction as reliable.

 ### Future work